amontg/Py_ACFT_Calculator/README.md

 # Py_ACFT_Calculator
  An ACFT Calculator, written in Python

-- Allows the user to add, edit, delete, save, and load ACFT rosters (stored in databases).
+- Allows the user to add, edit, delete, save, and load ACFT rosters (stored in SQLite databases).
 - Rosters can be individually password-protected and will be encrypted if protected.
 Clear-text if not.
 - Rosters can be combined by loading a roster while having one active.
 - Options menu allows a clean slate, save to database file, or open (open and add to active or open new.)